matthewwestover/MSD2020/CS6014/Week 6 - Day 1.md

 **AES** - Advanced Encryption Standard - standardized in 2001 - developed from a scientific contest

 **Ideal**
-If the cypher is perfect, the only way to crack it is brute force.
+If the cipher is perfect, the only way to crack it is brute force.
 If the key is k size, there are 2^k possible keys to try
 On average you half to guess half of the keys before cracking in brute force
 You expect 2^(k-1) work required to decode without knowing the key
-Anything less weakens the cypher
+Anything less weakens the cipher

 ### DES
 Key Size: 56 bits - too small (super computer cracked this in the 90s now pretty easy to have power to do it)